 Launched in February of 1987, GOES-7 completed almost nine years of operational service with a final operational image on January 11, 1996 (after GOES-9 was declared fully operational).
 GOES-7 was last called into service to support the relay of operational weather data during the GOES-8 wheel tachometer failure in January 1997.
 GOES-7 is currently located over the Pacific to support data relay requirements for the University of Hawaii's Pan-Pacific Educational and Cultural Satellite (PEACESAT) Program as a replacement to GOES-2.

 Due to a highly inclined geostationary orbit (approximately 12E), GOES-3 is currently able to support data relay requirements to the South Pole Station for the National Science Foundation (NSF).
-As mentioned above, GOES-2 is currently supporting data relay requirements for the University of Hawaii's PEACESAT Program.
-Neither GOES-2 nor GOES-3 have any remaining imaging capabilities.
+GOES-3 no longer has any remaining imaging capabilities.